 4) Brilliant Copywriters Know How to Harvest Content Ideas.

 - Your customers.
 Yep!
-You actually need to read your customer feedback and see what sorts of questions are being asked.
-Answer those questions with your content!
+You need to read your customer feedback and see what sorts of questions are being asked.
+Answer these questions with your content!

 - Customer complaints.
 Some customers leave complaints with online reviews, social media posts, and comments, or directly to your phone or email.
 You can use these complaints to your advantage by writing content that clarifies issues, provides how-to advice and generally answers all the questions unhappy customers might have.